johnsonandjohnson/pharmaverseadamjnj/cran-comments.md

+# CRAN Comments

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 0 notes

 * This is a new release.

-* Removed dontruns (sorry there was commit issue on the previous susbmission)
+## Downstream dependencies

+There are currently no downstream dependencies for this package.